benbaptist/minecraft-wrapper/README.md

 pip install pycrypto
 ```

-Download the wrapper.py file and place it in your minecraft folder, then create a batch file to run the wrapper, or start it from the command prompt:
+Download the wrapper.py file and place it in your minecraft folder, then create a batch file to run the wrapper, or start it from the command prompt.
-`python wrapper.py`

 **Start Up**

-Run `python Wrapper.py` to start.
-On first start, it'll create a wrapper.properties file for you to configure and exit.
-Set it to boot the jar file of your choice, and then start Wrapper.py again.
+Run `python Wrapper.py` to start.<br>
+On first start, it'll create a wrapper.properties file  (wrapper.properties.json in wrapper 0.8.x) for you to configure and exit.<br>
+Open the file, set the 'command' item to boot the jar file and java start options of your choice.<br>
+Tune the file to your remaining preferences, and then run wrapper again.

+_An alternative method of running wrapper is to run the source package directly.
+To do this, clone the repo, copy the folder 'wrapper' to the desired location (usually in your server folder), and run it thusly:_<br>
+`python /path/to/server/wrapper`

 Wrapper.py is a Python-executable zipped-up folder, rather than a plain text file.
-If you want to view the source code, open it with a zip file viewer OR download the src folder.</br>

-On first run, it'll create the configuration file 'wrapper.properties' and exit.
-Tune this file to your needs, and then run `python Wrapper.py` again.
-It will also create a logging.json file to configure log handlers (you should not need to modify this file, unless you have a special logging need).</br>
+Any console command beginning with a slash (/) will be interpreted as a Wrapper.py command.<br>

-Type /help to see a list of Wrapper.py commands.
-In cases where a Wrapper and minecraft command are identical, precede the command with a '/' to specify Wrapper's command.
+Type /help to see a list of Wrapper.py commands.<br>
 To completely shutdown the wrapper, type /halt.</br>
 If you run into any bugs, please report them!

-Wrapper.py is made to work with 1.7.2 and later, but it will work on 1.6.4 and earlier if you don't use proxy mode and you turn on pre-1.7-mode in wrapper.properties.
+The master branch will run all versions of minecraft if you don't use proxy mode.
+If you're using 1.6 and earlier, please turn on pre-1.7-mode in wrapper.properties.
+If you want to use proxy mode in 1.9 or later versions, you must switch to the 'development' branch or 'stable-formc1.9-1.10' branch (again, only for vanilla type unmodded servers!)

 #Features#
 Wrapper.py supports the following features: